kinopio-club/kinopio-help/api/index.md

 filterShowAbsoluteDates | `Boolean` | Whether card dates are displayed as absolute (false is default relative) journalPrompts          | `Array`   | id, name, and packId for each user journal prompt.
-Private user info. newSpacesAreBlank       | `Boolean` | Whether new spaces that the user creates are blank, or have the default onboarding/tutorial cards shouldHideCardTips      | `Boolean` | Whether the user has chosen to hide the card editing tips button ('?') shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailBulletin     | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true) shouldShowMoreAlignOptions | `Boolean` | Whether the user has chosen to view more card position alignment and distribution options (default to true)
+Private user info. newSpacesAreBlank       | `Boolean` | Whether new spaces that the user creates are blank, or have the default onboarding/tutorial cards shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailBulletin     | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true) shouldShowMoreAlignOptions | `Boolean` | Whether the user has chosen to view more card position alignment and distribution options (default to true)